Configuration Reference

 Parameter inverter.user

-Description Username for inverter's local portal
+Description Username for inverter's local portal (Fronius only)

 Required Yes (for fronius_gen24, fronius_gen24_legacy)